Why Hiring Too Early Costs $48K: The First Hire Mistake That Destroys 9 Months of Progress

 See 2+?
 You’re about to make $48K mistake.
 This pattern repeats across all premature scaling decisions—emotional trigger changes, signals stay the same.

-The hardest part isn’t following the steps.
-It’s admitting you’re not ready when everything in you wants to hire right now.
+The hardest part isn’t following the steps; it’s admitting you’re not ready when everything in you wants to hire right now.

+Those aren’t strategies, they’re exhaustion talking.
 Here’s the protocol that prevents the $48K mistake:

 Step 1: Readiness Test (Before Posting Job)